Australia in World War I: Mesopotamian Half Flight

 The Mesopotamian Half-Flight—also known as the Australian Half-Flight—was the first AFC unit to see active service.
 On 8 February 1915, the Australian Government had received a request from the Viceroy of India for air assistance in fighting the Turks.
 The AFC was still forming and could provide enough aircrew and ground staff for only half a flight: the unit therefore became known as the Mesopotamian Half-Flight and Captain Henry Petre was appointed commander.
 The AFC contingent sailed for Bombay, and on 20 April 1915 it left for Basra, arriving at the end of May.
 Flying underpowered and unreliable aircraft such as the Caudron, Maurice Farman Longhorn and Martinsyde, the Half-Flight suffered a high attrition rate, losing two killed and six captured out of its strength of just nine pilots.
-The arrival of reinforcements allowed the formation of a squadron, (No. 30 Squadron RFC), however by November 1915 only one of the original pilots remained.
+The arrival of reinforcements allowed the formation of a squadron, (No. 30 Squadron RFC), but by November 1915 only one of the original pilots remained.
 The squadron was mainly involved in unarmed reconnaissance, although later small 9 lb bombs were added to the aircraft.
 In October, three Australian aircraft bombed an Arab tribe known to be hostile in an unsuccessful attempt to bring them to surrender.
 During the siege of Kut, the last Australian pilot in Mesopotamia, Captain Petre, dropped supplies to the garrison.
 When Kut surrendered, the AFC ground crewmen located in the city were captured, seven of them later dying in captivity.
 Petre flew the only remaining Shorthorn to Egypt on 7 December 1915, where he rendezvoused with No.1 Squadron AFC, effectively marking the end of the Half-Flight's service.

 Operations in the Middle East

 By late 1915 the AFC began forming complete squadrons.
 At British request No. 1 Squadron was dispatched to Egypt with 28 officers and 195 other ranks, where they were equipped with British aircraft including BE2c and Martinsyde G100.
 The squadron operated from Heliopolis, Palestine and Syria over the next two years, supporting ground forces in all the major battles of the Palestine campaign against the Turks.
 Missions included aerial reconnaissance, bombing enemy positions, communications and artillery spotting.
-They were also involved in many air-to-air battles with German aircraft, while it was in this theatre that the Australians first encountered anti-aircraft fire.
-The squadron was re-equipped in 1917 with BE2a, RE8 and Martinsyde G102 aircraft, while by 1918 these types were replaced with Bristol F.2 Fighters.
+They were also involved in many air-to-air battles with German aircraft.
+It was in this theatre that the Australians first encountered anti-aircraft fire.
+The squadron was re-equipped in 1917 with BE2a, RE8 and Martinsyde G102 aircraft; by 1918 these types were replaced with Bristol F.2 Fighters.
 Notably during this time Lieutenant Frank McNamara was awarded the Victoria Cross for rescuing another Australian pilot who had been shot down by ground fire and forced to land close to Turkish positions on 20 March 1917.
 No. 1 Squadron also took part in the actions at Wadi Fara on 21 September 1918 as part of the Battle of Megiddo, which witnessed the destruction of the bulk of the Turkish Seventh Army by British airpower.